verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Exploitation of labour and opportunity of labour at the same time.
 - [ ] Unironically true and hilariously depressing
 - [ ] Where time could stand still if one wanted it to.
+- [ ] I have a massive reserve of hate in my body